If you’re in my facebook group the Snark Squad then you were expecting this. Here’s the first chapter of Trouble with Wolves, coming February 2020

 I watched the thrum of his pulse.
 If they so much as stepped toward Embry…

 “A trade?”
 He suggested, looking back at me.
 His eyes were a blend of brown and green with flecks of honey.
 Hazel.
 That was the color.

 Most men with skin as dark as his didn’t have eyes as light.
 I tilted my head to the side and considered his words.

 I shifted my attention to Embry; he wasn’t going to get out of here on his own four paws.
 I’d have to carry him.
 I huffed at the human, urging him to continue.

 “You let us go, let us leave the woods unharmed, and my friend Roland over there,”—he indicated the man with the axe—“will stop trying to hack your friend to bits.
 Deal?”

 “You don’t get to have an opinion.
 We’re in this mess because of you.”
 That shut him up.
 I felt Asa’s presence behind me and heaved a sigh of relief that he’d come back.

 Uncertainty thrummed through me.
-I had no clue if they’d keep their word long enough for Asa and I to get Embry out in our wolf forms but I hated the idea of relinguishing my wolf.
+I had no clue if they’d keep their word long enough for Asa and I to get Embry out in our wolf forms, but I hated the idea of relinquishing my wolf.
 I was still strong in my human skin, but not as strong as my wolf and giving up that sense of security grated on my nerves.

 With no other alternative, I made the decision and shifted, pushing my body as quickly into the change as I could.